#ThrowbackTales: Counting down to the T20 World Cup 2020

 Ellyse Perry got to one of the many landmarks in her career in the final of the Women’s T20 World Cup (then World T20) 2018.

 Australia had brushed the West Indies, who were then the defending champions, aside in the semi-finals and were in contention for their fourth title after making the finals.
-They had a familiar yet formidable opponents in England, who had gotten past India in the semis.
+They had a familiar yet formidable opponent in England, who had gotten past India in the semis.

 The toss landed in the English side’s favour and they chose to bat.
 However, their innings failed to take off, thanks to the incessant spell of bowling by the Aussies.
 Tammy Beaumont (four) and Amy Jones (four) both fell inside the power play, at the end of which England were 36/2 – a far cry from what they would have wanted after winning the toss.